 Healthcare Provider Update: Healthcare Provider for Gap Inc. Gap Inc., the global apparel retail company, typically provides employee health benefits through various insurance carriers.
 As of recent data, they predominantly utilize UnitedHealthcare for their healthcare plans.
 This partnership offers their employees comprehensive coverage options, including medical, dental, and vision plans.
 Healthcare Cost Increases for Gap in 2026 As we approach 2026, healthcare costs are expected to rise significantly, impacting Gap's overall employee benefits expenditures.
 Recent projections indicate that premiums for health insurance plans may increase by an average of 20%, with certain states experiencing jumps of 60% or more, primarily due to heightened medical expenses and the potential loss of federal premium subsidies.
 Consequently, many employees enrolled in Affordable Care Act (ACA) plans might see out-of-pocket costs surge by over 75%, compelling employers like Gap to reassess and potentially adjust their health benefits strategies to mitigate these financial pressures for their workforce.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, Gap employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), Gap employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that Gap employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'